Constructing a Syllabus

 At any given time, over 85 GSU students are experiencing homelessness.
 GSU offers assistance through the Embark program, but most students and faculty are unaware of what the university offers.
 Please consider adding this statement to your syllabi or in your iCollege resources page:

-Basic Needs Statement: Students who face challenges securing their food or housing and believe this may affect their performance in a course are urged to contact the Dean of Students for support.
-Notify the professor if you are comfortable in doing so.
+Basic Needs Statement: Any student who faces challenges securing their food or housing and believes this may affect their performance in the course is urged to contact the Dean of Students for support.
+Furthermore, please notify the professor if you are comfortable in doing so.
 This will enable us to provide resources that we may possess.
 The Embark program at GSU provides resources for students facing homelessness and Panther’s Pantry provides resources for students facing food insecurity.

 iCollege CETL Faculty Development Course Page